 Marketers usually conduct heavy SEO research using tools like Google Keyword Planner, SEMRush, and Uber Suggest.
 But is it indispensable?

-- Research competitor’s article: See the words they use in the headers and search them in Google to see if they appear in suggestions.
+- Research your competitors’ content: See the words they use in the headers and search for them on Google to see if they appear in suggestions.

-- Google Suggestions: Google suggests user queries, keywords, and so much more if you notice them.
-See the sections – Search suggestions, People Also Ask, and the suggestions at the page’s bottom.
+- Google Suggestions: Google suggests user queries, keywords, and much more if you notice them.
+See the sections like Search Suggestions, People Also Ask, and the suggestions at the bottom of the search page.

-Include the higher volume ones in H1 and H2 and the rest in the descriptions.
-Don’t forget to add keywords in your image’s alt tag and URL (which needs to be short and easy to remember).
+- Include the higher volume ones in H1 and H2 and the rest in the descriptions.
+Don’t forget to add keywords in your image’s alt tag and URL (which must be short and easy to remember).